 We are considering designating some of the town’s green spaces as Local Green Space in the Neighbourhood Plan.
 This would provide a strong level of protection from future development.
 A list of potential sites has been drawn up informed by responses in the Town Survey, and assessment of these sites is underway by a team of volunteers.
 See the full list of potential sites and find out more here.

 Invitation for potential development sites

 An important objective in producing the Neighbourhood Plan is to secure greater control over the type, mix, tenure and location of housing in the town, in order to meet local needs.
 To do this we need to consider including sites for development within the Plan rather than relying solely on “windfall” applications from potential developers.
 We therefore invited landowners to let us know of land they wish to put forward for consideration, whether for residential use or other purposes.
 Two responses were received which are currently under consideration and there will be opportunities at a later stage for residents to comment on selected sites (if any!).

 Find out more

 We run regular open sessions to give everyone an opportunity to find out more.
-In addition, anyone is welcome to attend meetings of the Neighbourhood Development Plan Steering Group.
-Please contact us at firstname.lastname@example.org or see the minutes of our previous meetings if you would like to find out more.
+If you are interested in participating in the Neighbourhood Plan please get in touch.
+Please contact us at email@example.com or see the minutes of our previous meetings if you would like to find out more.